mvdan/benchinit/README.md

 ### Further reading

-This tool was result of a discussion with @josharian.
-You can read more about Josh's idea in his blog post: http://commaok.xyz/post/benchmark-init/
+This tool was result of a discussion with [@josharian](https://github.com/josharian).
+You can read more about Josh's idea in his [blog post](http://commaok.xyz/post/benchmark-init/).